pcardotatgit/python_challenges/Preparation_challenges_for_Threat_Hunting_Mission/6-AMP_Threat_Hunting/readme.md

 Go to the **c:.../your_working_directory/6-AMP_Threat_Hunting/test_the_amp_backend** folder and run the **test_amp_backend.py** script.

-You are supposed to recieve the following success message :
+You are supposed to receive the following success message :

 	==> Computers from AMP
 	b'All is Good !'